Obapelumi/codeigniter-hmvc-starter-kit/README.md

-# Code Igniter Blog With HMVC and Middleware Implementation
+# Code Igniter Blog Example With HMVC, Middleware & Orm Implementation
 I started this project to track my Learning of Code Igniter.
 Coming from a background with [Laravel](https://laravel.com) I like the simplicity of CodeIgniter but there are a lot of things not supported out of the box.

 ## Features